sergiors/functional/README.md

 API
 ---

-Like [Ramda](http://ramdajs.com/) , functions are automatically curried
+All functions are automatically applied partial application.

 ```
 always()